 It could be said that the secret of attraction lies in our cerebral circuitry.
 It determines whether emotional signals are effective or not.

-While physical features do play a role in attraction, it’s been shown they’re not the only factors that determine how attractive someone appear to others.
+It’s true that physical features do play a role in attraction.
+However, studies have shown they’re not the only factors that determine how attractive someone seems.

 On top of this, scientific research shows that a very important component of attraction lies in the brain and its ability to understand the emotions and intentions of others.